-The administration of exogenous testosterone suppresses spermatogenesis in the rat, dog and non-human primates, which was reversible on cessation of the treatment.
+The administration of exogenous testosterone suppressed spermatogenesis and impaired fertility in the rat, dog, and non-human primate, which was reversible on cessation of treatment.

 Use In Specific Populations

-JATENZO is contraindicated in pregnant women.
-Testosterone is teratogenic and may cause fetal harm based on data from animal studies and its mechanism of action [see CONTRAINDICATIONS and CLINICAL PHARMACOLOGY].
+KYZATREX is contraindicated in pregnant women and not indicated for use in females [see CONTRAINDICATIONS].
+Testosterone is teratogenic and may cause fetal harm when administered to a pregnant woman based on data from animal studies (see Data) and its mechanism of action [see CLINICAL PHARMACOLOGY].
 Exposure of a female fetus to androgens may result in varying degrees of virilization.
 In animal developmental studies, exposure to testosterone in utero resulted in hormonal and behavioral changes in offspring and structural impairments of reproductive tissues in female and male offspring.
-These studies did not meet current standards for nonclinical development toxicity studies.
+These studies do not meet current standards for nonclinical development toxicity studies.

 Testosterone exposure in utero also resulted in hormonal and behavioral changes in offspring.
 Hypertension was observed in pregnant female rats and their offspring exposed to doses approximately twice those used for testosterone replacement therapy.

-JATENZO is not indicated for use in women.
+KYZATREX is not indicated for use in females.

 Females And Males Of Reproductive Potential

-During treatment with large doses of exogenous androgens, including JATENZO, spermatogenesis may be suppressed through feedback inhibition of the hypothalamic-pituitarytesticular axis [see WARNINGS AND PRECAUTIONS], possibly leading to adverse effects on semen parameters including sperm count.
-Reduced fertility is observed in some men taking testosterone replacement therapy.
+During treatment with large doses of exogenous androgens, including KYZATREX, spermatogenesis may be suppressed through feedback inhibition of the hypothalamic-pituitarytesticular axis [see WARNINGS AND PRECAUTIONS and Impairment of Fertility], possibly leading to adverse effects on semen parameters including sperm count.
+Reduced fertility has been observed in some men taking testosterone replacement therapy.
 Testicular atrophy, subfertility, and infertility have also been reported in men who abuse anabolic androgenic steroids [see Drug Abuse And Dependence].
 With either type of use, the impact on fertility may be irreversible.

-The safety and efficacy of JATENZO in pediatric patients less than 18 years old have not been established.
-Improper use may result in acceleration of bone age and premature closure of epiphyses.
+The safety and efficacy of KYZATREX in pediatric patients less than 18 years old have not been established.
+KYZATREX is not recommended for use in patients less than 18 years of age because of the potential for acceleration of bone age and premature closure of epiphyses.

-Geriatric patients treated with androgens may also be at risk for worsening of signs and symptoms of BPH [see WARNINGS AND PRECAUTIONS].
+Geriatric patients treated with androgens including KYZATREX may be at risk for worsening of signs and symptoms of BPH [see WARNINGS AND PRECAUTIONS].

-There is a single report of acute overdosage with use of an approved injectable testosterone product: this subject had serum testosterone concentrations of up to 11,400 ng/dL which were implicated in a cerebrovascular accident.
+There is one report of acute overdosage with use of an approved injectable testosterone product: this subject had serum testosterone levels of up to 11,400 ng/dL with a cerebrovascular accident.

-Treatment of overdosage consists of discontinuation of JATENZO and appropriate symptomatic and supportive care.
+Treatment of overdosage consists of discontinuation of KYZATREX and appropriate symptomatic and supportive care.

-- Men with carcinoma of the breast or known or suspected carcinoma of the prostate [see WARNINGS AND PRECAUTIONS].
+- Patients with carcinoma of the breast or known or suspected carcinoma of the prostate [see WARNINGS AND PRECAUTIONS].

 - Women who are pregnant.
 Testosterone can cause virilization of the female fetus when administered to a pregnant woman [see Use In Specific Populations].

-- Men with known hypersensitivity to JATENZO or any of its ingredients [see DESCRIPTION].
+- Patients with known hypersensitivity to KYZATREX or any of its ingredients [see DESCRIPTION].

-- Men with hypogonadal conditions, such as “age-related hypogonadism”, that are not associated with structural or genetic etiologies.
-The efficacy of JATENZO has not been established for these conditions, and JATENZO can increase BP which can increase the risk of MACE [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+- Men with hypogonadal conditions, such as “age-related hypogonadism,” that are not associated with structural or genetic etiologies.
+The efficacy of KYZATREX has not been established for these conditions, and KYZATREX can increase BP that can increase the risk of MACE [see BOX WARNING and WARNINGS AND PRECAUTIONS].

 Mechanism Of Action

-JATENZO was taken orally at a starting dose of 237 mg twice per day with meals in a multicenter, open-label, randomized, 2-arm, active-controlled trial in hypogonadal males.
-The dose was adjusted, as needed, on Days 14 and 56 between a minimum of 158 mg twice per day and a maximum of 396 mg twice per day based on the average plasma testosterone concentration obtained over 24 hours after the morning dose.
-The average daily NaF-EDTA plasma testosterone concentration was 403 (± 128) ng/dL at the end of treatment, where the normal eugonadal range in NaF-EDTA plasma was 252-907 ng/dL in this study.
+KYZATREX was taken orally at a starting dose of 200 mg twice per day with meals in a multicenter, open-label trial in hypogonadal males.
+The dose was adjusted, as needed, on Days 28 and 56 from a minimum dose of 100 mg (morning-only) to a maximum dose of 400 mg twice per day based on the plasma testosterone concentration obtained by a single blood draw collected 3 to 5 hours after the morning dose.
+The average daily NaF/EDTA plasma testosterone concentration was 393.3 (±113.6) ng/dL after 90 days of treatment (normal eugonadal range in NaF/EDTA plasma: 222-800 ng/dL.
 Note that the titration scheme for use in clinical practice is based on serum total testosterone [see DOSAGE AND ADMINISTRATION].

-Table 3 summarizes the pharmacokinetic (PK) parameters for plasma total testosterone in patients completing at least 105 days of JATENZO treatment administered twice daily.
+Table 5 summarizes the pharmacokinetic (PK) parameters for plasma total testosterone in patients completing at least 90 days of KYZATREX treatment administered daily.

-Table 3: NaF-EDTA Plasma Testosterone Cavg and Cmax at
+Table 5: NaF-EDTA Plasma Testosterone Cavg and Cmax at Day 90 Visit

 |PK = pharmacokinetic; Cavg = 24-hour average concentration; Cmax = maximum concentration|

-Figure 2 summarizes the mean plasma total testosterone profile for the patients at the final PK visit.
+Figure 2 summarizes the mean plasma total testosterone profile at the final PK visit.